buildbot/buildbot/master/docs/relnotes/index.rst

 * The debug client no longer supports requesting builds (the ``requestBuild`` method has been removed).
   If you have been using this method in production, consider instead creating a new change source, using the :bb:sched:`ForceScheduler`, or using one of the try schedulers.

+* Bulider names are now restricted to unicode strings or ASCII bytestrings.
+  Encoded bytestrings are not accepted.

 ..
     Any change that adds a feature or fixes a bug should have an entry here.
     Most simply need an additional bulleted list item, but more significant